Pilon Fracture of the Ankle

 After your leg has healed a little, your healthcare provider may prescribe a removable brace or splint, so that you can do physical therapy when you remove it.
 These exercises will help restore and maintain your range of motion and strength.
 You’ll need to use crutches or a cane for several months after your injury.

-What are the complications of a pilon fracture of the ankle?
+What are possible complications of a pilon fracture of the ankle?

 You might have complications from your pilon fracture, such as: